AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-datasets.md

 ---
 title: Create Datasets | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
-description:
+description: In this lesson, you will create datasets so that you can ingest data into them later on.
-feature: data ingestion
+feature: datasets
 topics:
 kt: 4348
-audience: data architect,data engineer
+audience: data architect
 doc-type: tutorial
 activity: implement
 ---